chauhanunnati/Quiz-App/README.md

 # Quiz-App
-A Flutter Quiz App.
-Designed for both Flutter learners, this app is a go-to tool for testing and improving your Flutter development skills.
+A Flutter Quiz App designed for both Flutter learners, this app is a go-to tool for testing and improving your Flutter development skills.

 ## Features:
 1. Start a Quiz: Quickly begin a new quiz with a simple tap.